1. Identify a Major.

-1. Identify a major.
-Don't worry if you are not sure because you are focusing on the process of drafting an Ed Plan.
+[Don't worry if you are not sure because you are focusing on the process of drafting an Ed Plan.
 Pick an area you are interested in today.
-You can change your major tomorrow!
+You can change your major tomorrow!]

-2. Select a four-year university or college you wish to transfer to after you have completed coursework at Cabrillo.
-Again do not worry if you are not sure because you can repeat these steps later with your updated transfer plans.
+[Again, do not worry if you are not sure because you can repeat these steps later with your updated transfer plans.]

-If you are an engineering, math, or physics major you may want to print and fill out this checklist form.
+Print out this Course Checklist Worksheet and check off the required courses for each of the universities you are interested in transferring to.
 This form will help you keep track of those courses you need to take and it will also help you see the differences between multiple 4-year schools.

-Most general education courses are not in your critical path because these courses are not prerequisites for your upper division coursework.
+[Most general education courses are not in your critical path because these courses are not prerequisites for other courses.]

-If coming from high school you should visit the following counseling web-pages for information about placement at Cabrillo:
+If you are coming from high school you should visit the following counseling web-pages for information about placement at Cabrillo:

 Placement Information for students who took AP tests

-8. Insert general education (GE) into your Ed Plan.
-Since GE requirements can vary somewhat for STEM majors, consider making your selection from the list below as these are the most common GE taken by STEM majors:
+Insert the GE courses using the General Education (GE) Patterns.
+GE requirements can vary somewhat for STEM majors, consider making your selection from the list below as these are the most common GE taken by STEM majors:

 US History: Hist 14, 15, 17A, 17AH, 17B, 17BH, 18A, 19B, 21A, 21AH, 21B, 21BH, 29A, 29B